Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 #### Part B
 - We learned that we can edit the constraints (`.xdc`) file in Vivado to change how the switches behave.
 - The constraints file we downloaded makes the 8 rightmost switches the input bits, where the rightmost switch is the least significant bit, and the leftmost bit is the most significant bit.
-	- In addition, the leftmost switch on the board is reserved for the valid bit, telling us that we have a valid input.
+	- In addition, the leftmost switch on the board is reserved for the valid bit, which told us that we have a valid input.
 It is off when there are no switches inputted.
+	- We saw how these constraints are implemented in the schematic shown in Figure 4.
+	- We also saw how the constraint file affects the number of LUTs and FFs, as seen in Figure 5.
-- The valid bit is necessary to verify that we have a true input of `0` versus no input.
-We can see this valid bit in action in Figures 1, 2, 3, in the LED all the way at the left.
+- The valid bit is necessary to verify that we have any input versus no input.
+We saw the importance of this validity bit in the truth table shown in the `07B-handout`.
+We saw this valid bit in action in Figures 1, 2, 3, in the LED all the way at the left.
 #### Part C
 - The LATCH at the very right of Figure 6 was a mistake, and should not have been there.
 - The functionality of the the MUX-based priority encoder is the exact same as the gate-based priority encoder.